Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Simulation study

 To complete the model specification described in the previous section, we consider the following priors for $\bxi$ and $\sigma^2$.

 with $\pi (\sigma^2) \propto \sigma^{-2}$ and $\mu \sim \Nor(0,3^2)$.
 Prior 1 represents an informative scenario that assumes knowledge of the approximate variability of $\xi_\pidx$s.
 Priors 2 and 3 are less informative and induce shrinkage towards the mean $\mu$, with prior 3 producing more shrinkage than prior 2.
 Prior 2 is motivated by \cite{park2008bayesian} and \cite{hans2009bayesian,hans2010model}, and prior 3 by \cite{gelman2006prior} and \cite{polson2012bayesian}.
+The prior variance for $\mu$ was set to $9$ due to the fact that most encounters between lineups are competitive and so few result in point differences of double digits.

 Since the idea is to simulate data that mimic the complexities of the NBA lineup data, we consider two subsets of data with five and ten randomly selected teams, respectively.
 The subset with five teams has 78 players and 844 encounters, while the one with ten teams has 167 players and 3604 encounters.
 For both subsets, we sample from the posterior distribution of the abilities of players based on the three priors described above.
 We use Stan \citep{stan} to collect $10^4$ samples from each posterior distribution, from which we discard the initial 20\% as burn-in and thin every 8 after that.
 We use the no-U-turn sampler (NUTS) \citep{hoffman2014no}, which is an adaptive version of Hamiltonian Monte Carlo \citep{duane1987hybrid}.
 From the $10^4$ samples, we randomly select fifty samples denoted by $(\tilde\bxi_{(j,k,d)}, \tilde\sigma^2_{(j,k,d)})$, with $j=1, \dots, 50$, indexing the samples, $k=1,2,3$ indexing the prior used for data generation, and $d=5,10$ being the number of teams.
-The use of priors 1, 2, and 3 for data generation offer different levels of similarity among true abilities, with prior 1 and 3 leading to the least and most similar abilities, respectively.
+The use of priors 1, 2, and 3 for data generation offers different levels of similarity among true abilities, with prior 1 and 3 leading to the least and most similar abilities, respectively.

 We generate synthetic datasets as follows.
 For each value of $(j,k,d)$, we assume that $\tilde\bxi_{(j,k,d)}$ and $\tilde\sigma^2_{(j,k,d)}$ are the true abilities and variance, respectively.
 Given the shrinkage properties of the considered priors, the abilities in $\tilde\bxi_{(j,3,d)}$ are more similar to each other than those in $\tilde\bxi_{(j,2,d)}$, and $\tilde\bxi_{(j,1,d)}$ represents the case where abilities are the least similar.
 Using model \eqref{eq.gaussian_model}, we simulate differences in points scored assuming that the lineups in each encounter are the same as observed in the NBA data.
 The synthetic datasets thus are comprised of 844 (for $d=5$) and 3604 (for $d=10$) encounters.
 Moreover, for each $(j,k,d)$, we consider two sets of experiments indexed by $s = 1, 2$.
 In the first set ($s=1$), we consider the encounters as they are, while in the second set ($s=2$), we generate two independent realizations of the differences in points scored $z_i$ for each encounter.
 Thus for the second set of experiments, the synthetic datasets are comprised of 1688 (for $d=5$) and 7208 (for $d=10$) encounters.
 In total, we are generating 600 ($50 \times 3 \times 2 \times 2$) synthetic datasets, where each of them are associated with a particular combination of $(j,k,d,s)$.
 We use $\mathrm{D}^{(j,k,d,s)}$ to denote the synthetic dataset corresponding to combination $(j,k,d,s)$.